 You may need to consider protecting your legacy against costly medical treatments in Singapore.
 Understanding the importance of insurance can be key, and you should also consider adequate critical illness insurance that will give you a payout if you are diagnosed with a critical illness covered under the policy, without having to dip into your savings or liquidate assets which you may have already designated for your beneficiaries.

 To plug this gap, you can consider AIA Absolute Critical Cover to provide comprehensive coverage against 175 conditions, including 10 Pre-Early Benefit, 150 multi-stage critical illnesses and 15 special conditions.
-More information is available in the product brochure.
+For more details, refer to the product brochure.